Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning: Related Work

-Recently, Dynamo~\cite{dynamo_ref} leverages latent actions in visual pretraining to capture dynamic changes in manipulation, enabling it to achieve strong performance transfer on downstream tasks.
-However, these methods remain confined to 2D visual spaces.
-We adapt latent actions to 3D pretraining and mitigate IDM's tendency to overfit future features by: (i) using feature differencing rather than frame stacking as IDM input, and (ii) introducing inverse-consistency supervision, whereby inverse latent actions are constructed to enable the FDM to predict historical states from future ones, thereby improving reversibility and temporal consistency.
+Recently, Dynamo~\cite{dynamo_ref} incorporates latent actions into visual pretraining to explicitly capture dynamic changes in manipulation.
+However, existing approaches remain largely limited to 2D visual spaces.
+In contrast, we introduce latent actions into 3D pretraining and mitigate IDM’s tendency to overfit future features by (i) using feature differencing instead of frame stacking as IDM input, and (ii) introducing inverse-consistency supervision that enables FDM to predict historical states from future observations, improving reversibility and better temporal consistency.